Senior Services Overview

 - Home Delivered Meals: Arranges to have meals delivered to homebound seniors who are unable to shop, prepare meals, or attend a Community Dining Center.
 A care coordinator from Senior Services will complete a comprehensive assessment to determine eligibility and review other services or resources available.

-- Elder Abuse and Neglect Program: Responds to all reported cases of elder abuse, neglect and financial exploitation in DuPage County.
-A trained caseworker investigates each report and works with the older person to resolve the abusive situation.
+- Adult Protective Service: Responds to all reported cases of abuse, neglect and financial exploitation of individuals with disabilities age 19-59 and adults over age 60 in DuPage County.
+A trained caseworker investigates each report and works with the person to resolve the abusive situation.
 People who report suspected cases of elder abuse are assured of confidentiality.

 - Flexible Community Services: This grant provides limited emergency funding to meet needs for products or services for which there is no alternative funding.
 By definition it targets our most elderly, frail and at risk seniors with unmet needs for medical care and supplies, household support, access or transportation and home modification.